wolfSSL/wolfssl/wolfcrypt/src/port/xilinx/versal_gen2_asu/README.md

 exchange works and matches software on the wire, but the key you passed in does not appear in the result.
 Decrypt is not affected, and uses the private key you supply.

+## What ECIES needs to reach the ASU

+Two things on top of the table above.

+**The build must use `WOLFSSL_ECIES_GEN_IV`.** The ASU puts the GCM nonce in the message, which is what that mode does. `WOLFSSL_ECIES_OLD` and `WOLFSSL_ECIES_ISO18033` keep the nonce elsewhere, so in those modes the port is not built at all and wolfSSL never calls it.

+**Only one direction offloads.** Client and server each use their own half of the derived key.
+The ASU always uses the first half, which is the half the client encrypts with and the server decrypts with.
+So a client encrypting, or a server decrypting, runs on hardware.
+The reply going back uses the second half and runs in software.

+Encrypt needs an RNG, on the key or on the context, or it returns `MISSING_RNG_E`.
+Decrypt does not, since the nonce arrives in the message.

 ## Files